open-dynamic-robot-initiative/robot_interfaces_bolt/doc/config.rst

    is connected (e.g. “eth0”).
 This parameter is required.

 -  ``slider_serial_port``: Name of the serial port to which the hardware slider is connected.
-This can typically be omitted, in which case the port is auto-detected.
+Set to "auto" to automatically detect the port.
+   Can be omitted (or explicitly set to "none") if no slider box is used.

 -  ``max_motor_current_A`` (default: 8 A): Maximum current that can be applied to the motors (in Ampere).